simonetimi/nextjs-app/README.md

 # Fullstack App with Next.js

-A basic fullstack project with Authentication and MongoDB integration.
+A full stack project template with Authentication and MongoDB integration.
+Connection with server is made with API routes and axios.

 ## Features